MicrosoftDocs/xamarin-communitytoolkit/docs/views/mediaelement.md

 - `Duration`, of type `TimeSpan?`, indicates the duration of the currently opened media.
 This is a read-only property whose default value is `null`.
 - `IsLooping`, of type `bool`, describes whether the currently loaded media source should resume playback from the start after reaching its end.
 The default value of this property is `false`.
 - `KeepScreenOn`, of type `bool`, determines whether the device screen should stay on during media playback.
 The default value of this property is `false`.
 - `Position`, of type `TimeSpan`, describes the current progress through the media's playback time.
-The default value of this property is `TimeSpan.Zero`.
+This property uses a `TwoWay` binding, and its default value is `TimeSpan.Zero`.
 - `ShowsPlaybackControls`, of type `bool`, determines whether the platforms playback controls are displayed.
 The default value of this property is `false`.
 Note that on iOS the controls are only shown for a brief period after interacting with the screen.
 There is no way of keeping the controls visible at all times.
+On WPF no system controls are supported so this property has no effect.
 - `Source`, of type `MediaSource`, indicates the source of the media loaded into the control.
 - `VideoHeight`, of type `int`, indicates the height of the control.
 This is a read-only property.
 - `VideoWidth`, of type `int`, indicates the width of the control.
 This is a read-only property.